 Low Ropes offers opportunities for troop/groups to participate in group initiative games and low course challenge elements.
-The Low Ropes course is not meant to be a playground; rather it is a series of outdoor obstacles to help individuals and groups develop self-confidence, physical coordination, leadership, decision-making, problem solving, communication, trust, and teamwork.
+The Low Ropes course is not meant to be a playground or obstacle course; rather it is a series of individual and group physical challenges to help individuals and groups develop self-confidence, physical coordination, leadership, decision-making, problem solving, communication, trust, and teamwork.

 In this 8-hour course learn how to safely and properly facilitate the ropes course experience.
 You’ll learn about name games, ice-breakers, initiatives, trust, spotting, and the elements on the course as well as how to debrief the entire experience.
 Course includes facilitator guide.
 This training will allow facilitators to be able to use any Girl Scouts River Valleys low ropes course.
 Low ropes facilitators need to be 18 years or older.